PagerDuty/security-training/docs/for_engineers/index.md

 So let's look at our original example, but in a world where cookies exist.

 The initial request from the user is the same, they tell the website who they are and that the want to login.
 The server checks that their password is correct, but before they respond to the user, it will create a "session".
 It will create a record of who the user is and that they're logged in, and will assign a unique identifier to this "session".
-The server will now reply to the user as before, but will include the cookie in it's response, telling the user's browser to remember that session identifier and to use it on all subsequent requests.
+The server will now reply to the user as before, but will include the cookie in its response, telling the user's browser to remember that session identifier and to use it on all subsequent requests.

 The client will then remember that information and store it in the browser.